3dct/vIQA/README.md

 For more examples, see the provided Jupyter notebooks and the documentation under [API Reference](https://3dct.github.io/vIQA/api_reference.html).

+## Container Images
+Container images to use this package in a JupyterHub or Daskhub environment as a single user notebook can be found under [./containers](./containers).

 <!-- ## Benchmark TODO: add benchmark results and instructions -->

 ## TODO